christopherm970/Horiseon-Homework1/README.md

-Changed Div to header.
-In CSS deleted h1 .seo and moved color to .header h1 Added a title of company name Horiseon Social Solution Services Deleted IDs on 36 and 43.
-Changed to div to nav in HTML and CSS
-Changed 27 to figure
-Added alts to all images.
+#Horiseon Website Optimization

+##Optimized code to meet be more accessible to client.
+Included a title of the company.
+Cleaned up code to semantic HTML elements.
+Added Alts to all images.
+Merged some css element properties to be more in flow.
+Added ID tags for navigation of page.